ietf-wg-mimi/draft-ietf-mimi-content/draft-ietf-mimi-content.md

 ## Rendering and authorization of edits and deletes

-This content format allows clients to send new versions of previously sent messages, effectively replacing ("editing") or retracting ("deleting") other a referenced message.
+This content format allows clients to send new versions of previously sent messages, effectively replacing ("editing") or retracting ("deleting") another referenced message.
 The rendering of these "edits" and "deletes" are important from a security perspective.

 For example, if Alice writes "Bob, could I borow a pen?", and Bob reacts with a